-As part of the process, the school has appropriate filtering and monitoring systems in place and regularly reviews their effectiveness.
+As part of the process, the governing body has ensured that appropriate filtering and monitoring systems are in place which meet the DfE's filtering and monitoring standards, and regularly reviews their effectiveness.
 The school's filtering and monitoring systems are iBoss, Fortinet, Senso and Impero.
 The decision to adopt these systems has (in part) been informed by a risk assessment.